MTG/mtg-jamendo-dataset/README.md

 Subsets
 - `autotagging_top50tags.tsv` (54380) - only top 50 tags according to tag frequency in terms of tracks
-- `autotagging_moodtheme.tsv`(18486)- only tracks with mood/theme tags, and only those tags
+- `autotagging_moodtheme.tsv` (18486) - only tracks with mood/theme tags, and only those tags

 Splits
 - `splits` folder contains training/validation/testing sets for `autotagging.tsv` and subsets

-<small>Note: by removing artist effect and ensuring that splits work for all subsets, number of tags and tracks have
+Note: by removing artist effect and ensuring that splits work for all subsets, number of tags and tracks have been discarded
-been discarded</small>

 ### Statistics in `stats`